phanandco/BusinessAnalystProject/Business Analysis.md

 # Business Analysis Questions:
 1. What kind of training will employees need to use the new system effectively?
 2. What are the expected benefits of implementing the proposed system?
-3. What are the most critical features of the proposed system that will expect to improve efficiency of the business.
+3. What are the most critical features of the proposed system that will expect to improve efficiency of the business?
-4. What are the budget and timeline to complete and implement the proposed system.
+4. What are the budget and timeline to complete and implement the proposed system?